Kamtay5151/CareWare/README.md

 After modifying a file (or multiple)
   - go to the source control page
+  - click the three dots, then pull.
+This forcefully pulls down any changes made by others currently on github
   - click the plus button next to any changes you want to commit (or do all)
   - enter a commit message (like: "add home page" or "fix login bug", don't use past tense)
   - press the check mark to commit (this commits your changes locally to git, you will still need to push these up to github for others to see them)